niouraki/reactnd-project-myreads-starter/README.md

 ### Future Improvements

-- [x] Fix local storage so stars get stored.
+- [] Fix local storage so stars get stored (The fix in the comments only works for Firefox).

 ## License